raintank/statsdaemon/README.md

 Features you expect:
 =======================

-For a given input, this implementation yields the exact same metrics as etsy's statsd (with legacy namespace and deleteIdleStats enabled), so it can act as a drop-in replacement.
+For a given input, this implementation yields the exact same metrics as etsy's statsd (with deleteIdleStats enabled), (though this is discouraged.
+See "metric namespacing" below) so it can act as a drop-in replacement.
 In terms of types:

 * Timing (with optional percentiles, sampling supported)